jthlim/JavelinPattern/Javelin/Tools/jasm/jasm.md

 | Numeric global    | `*1:`         | `*1b`, `*1f`, `*1bf` (backwards, or else forwards) |
 | Expression global | `{`_expr_`}:` | `{`_expr_`}b`, `{`_expr_`}f`,  `{`_expr_`}bf`      |

-Local variables need to resolve within the block being processed.
+Local labels need to resolve within the block being processed.

 Label types are namespaced, and can only be used to reference the type it was declared with.
 Specifically, expressions _cannot_ reference numeric local or numeric global labels.